Thu. May 8th, 2025

 4 Stronger Laws and Policies

-Government should enforce strict laws and policies to stop and prevent illegal logging and promote sustainable forestry practices.
+The government should enforce strict laws and policies to stop and prevent illegal logging and promote sustainable forestry practices.

 5 Raising Awareness